Nicolson pavement: History

 Wood block pavement may have originated in Russia in the 14th century, but it gained prominence in the 1820s and 1830s as a road building alternative to the irregularly surfaced cobblestone streets common during that era.
 Wood block was also favored because stone was scarce and wood was abundant.
 Additionally, horse traffic reportedly made less noise on wood-surfaced streets.
 However, the drawbacks of Nicolson pavement include slippery surfaces when wet or icy, and the tendency of the blocks to rot, decay, and heave due to moisture seeping between the blocks.
+For example, the 1910 Great Flood of Paris caused substantial damage to inundated streets when the wood blocks floated and became dislodged.
 When treated with creosote, wood block pavement would last longer, but the creosoted pavement had a noticeable unpleasant smell.

 Nicolson pavement was the focus of a Supreme Court case, City of Elizabeth v.
 American Nicholson Pavement Co. which held that while the public use of an invention more than one year prior to the inventor's application for a patent normally causes the inventor to lose his right to a patent, there is an exception to this rule for public uses for experimental purposes.

 Remnants

 Remnants of Nicolson pavement still exist in several cities across the US.
 Touted as the only remaining wooden street in the US, Roslyn Place in Pittsburgh, Pennsylvania, is completely paved in wooden blocks.
 In addition, patches of creosoted wooden block pavement are still visible in an alley along 10th street between Olive and Locust Streets in St. Louis, Missouri, and at least three other alleys in Chicago, Illinois, still retain the use of wood block pavement, though some are in states of disrepair.
 The 200 block of Camac Street in Philadelphia, Pennsylvania, is also paved with wooden blocks, and it is regularly maintained, having been listed in the Philadelphia Register of Historic Places.
-Hessler Court in Cleveland, Ohio, known for its Hessler Street Fair, likewise maintains its Nicolson Pavement for historic reasons.
+Hessler Court in Cleveland, Ohio, previously known for its Hessler Street Fair, likewise maintains its Nicolson Pavement for historic reasons.
 In 2009, a series of wood block pavers were installed in Wall Street in New York City from Broadway to William Street.
 The locations of the pavers follow the exact path of the Dutch wooden defense wall that gave the street its name.